R0gueSec/ToolsDownloaders/README.md

 All of these bash scripts download pentesting tools and organize them into directories:

+kali-pipx.sh downloads and installs pipx and then uses pipx to install additional tools, such as impacket and autorecon

 kali-adtools.sh downloads Active Directory pentesting tools.
 Total file size: 212.5 MiB

 kali-tools.sh downloads non-AD pentesting tools.
 Total file size: 170.0 MiB